Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

-The general theory of relativity (GR) was proposed to extend the above philosophy.
+GR was proposed to extend the above philosophy.
 The logic behind Einstein's GR can be described as follows.
 According to Newton's gravity, if we place a particle in a gravitational field, then

 Therefore, if we consider the inertial mass is equal to the passive gravitational mass, then in a small region of spacetime, it is impossible to distinguish between the acceleration and the gravitational field.
 Then Einstein showed that spacetime gets curved in an accelerated reference frame for deriving GR.